eaferstl/speculoaiArchive/README.md

 - Logs actions and errors for auditing purposes.

 ## Setup
-- N/a
+- Download any necessary packages to run the necessary code such as node

 ## Usage
-- To run the script, use the following command: node archiveContactsFromOrg.js --org=organization-id
+- To run the Contacts script, use the following command: node archiveContactsFromOrg.js --org=organization-id
-- To perform a dry run (test mode), add the --dryRun flag as follows: node archiveContactsFromOrg.js --org=organization-id --dryRun
+- To perform a dry run (test mode) for the Contacts script, add the --dryRun flag as follows: node archiveContactsFromOrg.js --org=organization-id --dryRun
+- To run the Organization script, first run the Contacts script and then use the following command: node archiveOrganization.js --org=organization-id
+- To perform a dry run (test mode) for the Organization script, add the --dryRun flag as follows: node archiveOrganization.js -- org=organization-id --dryRun

 ### Prerequisites
 - **Node.js**: Ensure Node.js and npm are installed on your system.